Mukilanbalamurugan/19CS302_Module_7/Ex no_32.md

 ## Program:
 ```
 C program to display Hardware details such as price, product name and price using structure.
-Developed by: Mukesh Hs
+Developed by: Mukilan B
-RegisterNumber:  212222060155
+RegisterNumber:  212222060156
 */
 #include<stdio.h>
 struct hardware